buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_TransformerTypeCommon.md

+# Pset_TransformerTypeCommon

 An inductive stationary device that transfers electrical energy from one circuit to another.
 <!-- end of short definition -->